-If we’re not near lovely wilderness or need to sleep in a civilization for some reason, we’ll find a fun restaurant or bar to boondock.
+If we’re not near lovely wilderness or need to sleep in civilization for some reason, we’ll find a fun restaurant or bar to boondock.
 We’ll go in for dinner and before ordering the second round of drinks, we’ll ask them if we can park in their lot overnight.
 We are currently at 100% yes-rate (we’re patrons giving extra business and the lot would just sit empty, right?).
 We did this recently in Houma, Louisiana and when we asked “Teenie” the big boss lady of the Jolly Inn & Cajun Dance Hall if we could stay the night, she said “Girl, of course!
 You’re always welcome here.
 Next beer is on me.”
-We spent for the next two hours chatting over local brews and learning all about zydeco, shrimping, and the decades of shenanigans that took place on that dance floor.
+We spent the next two hours chatting over local brews and learning all about zydeco, shrimping, and the decades of shenanigans that took place on that dance floor.

 Table with a View